yoinc/knife_forge/README.md

-# knife_forge

-Where knives are made.
+# Knife Forge :: Where knives are made

 ## DESCRIPTION:

 Provides a template system for building servers with knife.
-It also provides batch building functionality to spin up a lot of servers all at the same time and strip them randomly across availability zones and regions.
+It also provides batch building functionality to spin up servers in parallel and stripe them randomly across availability zones and regions.

 ## FEATURES/PROBLEMS: